CEDAR Model

 CEDAR Model Definition

-The CEDAR Model is a structured method for giving feedback, designed to be fair, effective, and supportive.
+The CEDAR Model is a structured approach to giving feedback that aims to make conversations fair, clear and supportive.
 It stands for:

 • C – Context - Set the scene and explain why feedback matters.